lida0804l/Motion_deblur.github.io/README.md

    <br>
 </p>

-Here let's define some notations for the
+Here let's specify a notation to the term of motion blur for notational simplicity:

 <p align="center">
    <br>